London Market Report

 London North, London South, and London East

-Despite inventory and selling times falling to start the year, London proper is still featuring more balanced conditions than one year prior, with both inventory and selling times up year-over-year across all three boroughs.
+Compared to a year ago, London proper is featuring more buyer-friendly market conditions, with both inventory and selling times up year-over-year across all three boroughs.

 Despite similar trends for inventory and median days on market, London proper features drastically different house prices across the city.
-London North leads the way, with a median sale price to end the year of $680K, up slightly to start the year.
+London North leads the way, with a median sale price in the third quarter of $698K, down 1.6% year-over-year.
 This area is characterized by high-growth, newer developments such as those in Masonville and Sunningdale as well as the big-box retail and new homes surrounding Fanshawe & Hyde Park.
-London East, historically and to this day, is the most affordable of the three boroughs, starting the year with a median sale price of $486K.
+London East, historically and to this day, is the most affordable of the three boroughs, with a Q3-2024 median sale price of $498K.
 This area has the most diverse housing mix in the city, which includes historic luxury properties along the Thames River downtown, an array of apartments and multi-units in the downtown core, and smaller, more affordable detached homes east of Adelaide Street.
 Given this wide-variety, it’s important to speak with a realtor knowledgeable in your preferred location and property type in order to get a better sense of what – and where – you may be able to afford.
-Of the three boroughs, London East continues to report the largest year-over-year price increase at 4.7%.
-Finally, London South ended the year with a median sale price of $596K, up slightly year-over-year as well as from the prior quarter.
+Despite inventory growing in recent quarters, London East continues to feature the lowest supply of resale homes across London proper.
+Finally, London South ended the year with a median sale price of $610K, down slightly year-over-year.
 Prominent neighbourhoods in South London include Wortley Village, Byron and Springbank Park, and White Oaks.

 Community Overview